A lump sum is a one off amount of money. Lump sums can count in your income test. If so, they may affect your payment from us.

 When lump sums may still affect your payment

 What you do with lump sums may affect you under the income or assets test.
 It doesn’t matter if the lump sum is exempt.

 If you spend the money on an exempt asset it won’t affect you under the assets test.
 This includes your principal home, mortgage, or medical equipment.

 If you buy a non-financial asset it will count in the assets test.
 This includes things like art work or a holiday home.

 We use deeming rules to work out income from your financial assets.
 This applies if you use the lump sum you get to buy or add to financial assets.
 The deemed income counts in the income test.
 The assets may also count in the assets test.

 Deeming rules lump sums will count in the income test if you’re:

 - using it to buy securities or investments

-You have the right to give away all or part of your lump sum.
-But anything over the gifting limit counts in the assets test and also in the income test through deeming.
+You can give away all or part of your lump sum.
+But anything over the gifting limit counts in the assets test and will have deeming rules applied under the income test through deeming.
 The limit is a total of:

 If you put the money into a trust, we may treat it as a gift.
 It depends on who has control of the trust.